jvanbruegge/isabelle-lambda-calculus/README.md

 In this project I want to start with a simply typed lambda calculus, prove type soundness and then extend it step by step until I am at the [latest version of System F](https://repository.brynmawr.edu/cgi/viewcontent.cgi?article=1014&context=compsci_pubs) used in GHC.

+## Results

+You can find the proof of type safety in [Soundness.thy](./Soundness.thy) and the proof of beta-equivalence in [BetaEquivalence.thy](./BetaEquivalence.thy).

 ## Roadmap

 -   [x] Start with a simply typed lambda calculus